-- 95. Hearings on Disciplinary Charges.
-Hearings on Disciplinary Charges. - (a) Proceedings before the select committee shall be adversarial in form, with the managers for the House presenting the case for disciplinary action.
-The member subject to charges has the right to counsel during all hearings of the select committee. - (b) Stipulations of fact shall be encouraged by the select committee. - (a) Proceedings before the select committee on discipline shall be adversary in form, with the managers for the House presenting the case for disciplinary action.
-The respondent member may be represented by counsel. - (b) Stipulations of fact shall be encouraged by the select committee. - (c) The rules of evidence applicable to criminal proceedings apply except as may be waived by the managers or respondent, as may be appropriate.
+- 95. Hearings on Disciplinary Charges. - (a) Proceedings before the select committee shall be adversarial in form, with the managers for the House presenting the case for disciplinary action.
+The member subject to charges has the right to counsel during all hearings of the select committee. - (b) Stipulations of fact shall be encouraged by the select committee.
+(Source: H.R.
+46, 100th G.A.)

-- 96. Report of the Select Committee on Discipline.
-Report of Select Committee. - (a) The select committee shall vote on each charge by record vote.
+96. Report of the Select Committee on Discipline.

+- (a) The select committee shall vote on each charge by record vote.
 For each charge the select committee shall vote on the question, "Is the Member at fault on this charge?"
-If a majority of the members appointed vote in the affirmative, the member shall be found at fault on that charge.
-If less than a majority of the members appointed vote in the affirmative, it shall be reported that there is insufficient evidence to find the member at fault on that charge. - (b) If the select committee finds the member at fault on any charge, the committee shall adopt a recommendation for disciplinary action.
+If a majority of those appointed vote in the affirmative, the member shall be found at fault on that charge.
+If less than a majority of those appointed vote in the affirmative, it shall be reported that there is insufficient evidence to find the member at fault on that charge. - (b) If the select committee finds the member at fault on any charge, the committee shall adopt a recommendation for disciplinary action.
 The committee may recommend a reprimand, a censure, expulsion from the House, or that no penalty be invoked.
-The recommendation on disciplinary action requires an affirmative vote of the majority of the members appointed.
-If a majority of the members appointed cannot, by record vote, agree on a penalty, it shall report a recommendation that no penalty be invoked. - (c) The select committee shall file a report of its findings on each charge.
+The recommendation on disciplinary action requires an affirmative vote of the majority of those appointed.
+If a majority of those appointed cannot, by record vote, agree on a penalty, it shall report a recommendation that no penalty be invoked. - (c) The select committee shall file a report of its findings on each charge.
 The report shall include, at a minimum, the vote of the committee on each charge, the reasons for each conclusion, and any recommendation as to a penalty for a finding of fault on a charge.
-Any member of the select committee may include a supplemental statement in the report, either concurring with or dissenting from all or part of the report, or explaining a reason for his or her vote on a charge.
+Any member of the select committee may include a supplemental statement in the report, either concurring with or dissenting from all or part of the report, or explaining a reason for his or her vote on a charge. - (d) If the select committee finds the member at fault on any charge, the select committee shall file a resolution that includes its findings, the charge, and the recommended penalty for that charge.
+Separate resolutions must be filed for each charge. - (e) This Rule may be suspended only by the affirmative vote of 71 members elected.
+(Source: H.R.
+46, 100th G.A.)